 We use water from the river.
 Before it was full but now there’s less, I don’t know why.
 Lorogue, Dassanech tribe elder

 90,000 people live along the banks of the Omo River and depend on its natural cycle of seasonal floods to fertilise the soil.
-The river’s source lies at 2,400 metres in altitude and runs for 700 kilometres until il reaches the Turkana, the largest desert lake in the world, at 100 metres above sea level, which marks the passage into Kenya.
-It’s a vital source of sustenance for the inhabitants of this area, which is unique for its high concentration of native populations who “still live fully in contact with nature, like humans did 3,000-4,000 years ago,” says Giovanni Miceli, tour operator who has been travelling to Ethiopia for over a decade and who founded the NGO Barjo Imè to provide assistance to three villages of the Hamer tribe.
+The river, whose source lies at 2,400 metres in altitude, runs for 700 kilometres until il reaches the Turkana, the largest desert lake in the world, at 100 metres above sea level, marking the passage into Kenya.
+The river is a vital source of sustenance for the inhabitants of this area, which is unique for its high concentration of native populations who “still live fully in contact with nature, like humans did 3,000-4,000 years ago,” says Giovanni Miceli, a tour operator who has been travelling to Ethiopia for over a decade and who founded the NGO Barjo Imè to provide assistance to three villages of the Hamer tribe.

-Yet seasonal floods have ceased due to a massive hydroelectric project – five dams in total, two of which are due to be completed – which has led to the eviction of communities from their land and increased their reliance on rain-fed (rather the flood-fed) agriculture.
-Food insecurity has resulted, also due to climate change, which has caused alterations in rain patterns, longer droughts and a higher frequency of unexpected, powerful floods.
+Yet seasonal floods have ceased due to a massive hydroelectric project – five dams in total, two of which are due to be completed – which has led to communities’ eviction from their land and increased their reliance on rain-fed (rather the flood-fed) agriculture.
+Food insecurity has resulted from the impacts of climate change, which has caused alterations in rain patterns, longer droughts and a higher frequency of unexpected, powerful floods.
 “The river used to be very full but for a few years now we haven’t been able to cultivate the banks,” explains Damo Dori of the Kara, one of the smallest tribes in Africa, with around 1,500 members.
-The origins of this sudden change are to be traced in the first dam built on the Omo, Gibe III, inaugurated in 2016.
+The origins of this sudden change are to be traced to the first dam built on the Omo, Gibe III, in 2016.

 Hydroelectricity, a resource for Ethiopia

 The dam, no question, is very important for the country: it produces electricity, therefore hard currency.
-But it needs to be managed properly to the benefit of the tribes as well.
-Yonas Mahetemu, founder of Bella Abissinia, Addis Ababa-based tour operator
+But it needs to be managed properly to benefit the tribes as well.
+Yonas Mahetemu, founder of Bella Abissinia, an Addis Ababa-based tour operator

-The dam is an important source of hydroelectric energy and water used to irrigate intensive monocultures especially of sugarcane and cotton.
+The dam is an important source of hydroelectric energy and water used to irrigate industrial sugarcane and cotton fields.
 “In the absence of oil or gas, Ethiopia’s most precious resources are water and land,” Mattia Grandi, researcher at the Sant’Anna School of Advanced Studies in Pisa, Italy, points out.
-With a huge hydroelectric potential, second on the continent, the country has decided to invest in this renewable energy source to feed its burgeoning GDP, which has grown up to 10 per cent annually in recent years, and a 15 per cent increase in energy demand (while two thirds of the population isn’t attached to the national grid).
+With a huge hydroelectric potential, second on the continent, the country has decided to invest in this renewable energy source to feed its burgeoning GDP, which has grown up to 10 per cent annually in recent years, and a 15 per cent increase in energy demand (though two thirds of the population remain disconnected from the grid).

 Gibe dams, financed by foreign governments and banks